 A broker who holds shares in "street name" is prohibited from voting on certain items when it has not received instructions from the beneficial owner.
 Except for certain items for which brokers are prohibited from exercising their discretion, a broker is entitled to vote on matters presented to shareholders without instructions from the beneficial owner.
 Brokers are not permitted to vote for the election of directors, and the advisory resolution on named executive compensation without specific instruction from the beneficial owner of the shares in street name.
 "Broker shares" that are voted on at least one matter will be counted for purposes of determining the existence of a quorum for the transaction of business at the Annual Meeting.
 Where brokers do not have or do not exercise such discretion, the inability or failure to vote is referred to as a "broker nonvote."
-Broker nonvotes will not be counting as voting in favor of any particular matter.
-"Broker shares" that are not voted on any matter at the Annual Meeting will not be counted for purposes of determining the existence of a quorum.
+Broker nonvotes will not be counted for purposes of determining the existence of a quorum.